jdblischak/repdoc/README.md

 ## Example 1: A single R Markdown file

 The analysis in `ex1-single-file` demonstrates how repdoc can add reproducibility features to a single R Markdown analysis.
+Use `rmarkdown::render` or the RStudio Knit button to render the file.

 ## Example 2: An R Markdown website